hleveillegauvin/CodingClub/README.md

 echo "$who says, \"$quote\""
 ```
 ### <a name="writing-functions"></a>1.4.
 Writing Functions
+---

 Functions are a useful way to group pieces of code together.
 This can be especially useful if you plan on reusing the same lines of code often in a script.
-Let's write a shell script with a single function that prints a greeting message:
+Let's write a simple function that prints a greeting message:

 ```
-#!/bin/bash

 # Start by defining your function
 function hello() {
 echo "Hello!"